-The archaeaon steroidelle, glycosaminoglycoid and fructosoid contribute to cell membrane formation synthesizing cholesterol by the DXP pathway and glycosaminoglycans by fructolysis.
-The alteration in the isoprenoid pathway, specifically cholesterol as well as changes in glycoproteins and GAG can affect cellular membranes.
-The upregulation of the isoprenoid pathway can lead to increased cholesterol synthesis and Mg++ deficiency can inhibit phospholipid synthesis.
-Phospholipid degradation is increased due to an increase in intracellular calcium activating phosplipase A1 and D. The cholesterol: phospholipid ratio of the RBC membrane was increased in glioma, indexed family and schizophrenia, decreased in MS and PD and not significantly altered in epilepsy.
+The alteration in the isoprenoid pathway specifically, cholesterol as well as changes in glycoproteins and GAG can affect cellular membranes.
+The upregulation of isoprenoid pathway can lead to increased cholesterol synthesis and Mg++ deficiency can inhibit phospholipid synthesis.
+Phospholipid degradation is increased owing to increase in intracellular calcium activating phospholipase A2 and D. The cholesterol: phospholipid ratio of the RBC membrane was increased in glioma, the indexed family and schizophrenia, decreased in MS and PD and was not significantly altered in epilepsy.
 The concentration of total GAG, hexose and fucose of glycoprotein decreased in the RBC membrane and increased in the serum suggesting their reduced incorporation into the membrane and defective membrane formation.
-The glycoproteins, GAG and glycolipids of the cellular membrane are formed in the endoplasmic reticulum, which is then budded as a vesicle, which fuses with the golgi complex.
+The glycoproteins, GAG and glycolipids of the cellular membrane are formed in the endoplasmic reticulum, which is then budded of as a vesicle which fuses with the golgi complex.
 The glycoconjugates are then transported via the golgi channel and the golgi vesicle fuses with the cell membrane.
-This trafficking depends upon GTPases and lipid kinases, which are crucially dependent on magnesium and are defective in Mg++ deficiency.
-The change in membrane structure produced by alteration in glycoconjugates and cholesterol:

-phospholipid ratio can produce changes in the conformation of Na^+-K^+ ATPase resulting in further membrane Na^+-K^+ ATPase inhibition.
+This trafficking depends upon GTPases and lipid kinases which are crucially dependent on magnesium and are defective in Mg++ deficiency.
+The change in membrane structure produced by alteration in glycoconjugates and the cholesterol phospholipid ratio can produce changes in the conformation of Na+-K+ ATPase resulting in further membrane $Na^+$ - $K^+$ ATPase inhibition.
 The same changes can affect the structure of the organelle membrane.
 This results in defective lysosomal stability and leakage of glycohydrolases and GAG degrading enzymes into the serum.
-Defective peroxisomal membranes lead to catalase dysfunction, which has been documented in these disorders.
+Defective peroxisomal membranes lead to catalase dysfunction which has been documented in these disorders.
 Thus in the hyperdigoxinemic right hemisphere dominant state there is defective membrane formation, membrane structure and function.

-Archaeal Digoxin and Mitochondrial Dysfunction - Relation to Cerebral Dominance
+Endosymbiotic Archaeal Digoxin and Mitochondrial Dysfunction

-The archaeaon vitaminocyte contributes to the synthesis of ubiquinone and mitochondrial electron transport chain function.
-The mitochondrial function related free radical generation is regulated by the archaeaon vitaminocyte synthesized tocopherol and ascorbic acid.
 The concentration of ubiquinone decreased significantly in most of the cases which may be the result of low tyrosine levels, reported in most of the disorders, consequent to digoxin's effect in preferentially promoting tryptophan transport over tyrosine.
 The aromatic ring portion of ubiquinone is derived from tyrosine.
-Ubiquinone, which is an important component of the mitochondrial electron transport chain, is a membrane antioxidant and contributes to free radical scavenging.
-The increase in intracellular Ca++ can open the mitochondrial PT pore causing a collapse of the H+ gradient across the inner membrane and uncoupling of the respiratory chain.
+Ubiquinone, which is an important component of the mitochondrial electron transport chain, is a membrane antioxidant and coniributes to free radical scavenging.
+The increase in intracellular $Ca^{++}$ can open the mitoehondrial PT pore causing a collapse of the H+ gradient across the inner membrane and uncoupling of the respiratory chain.
 Intracellular Mg++ deficiency can lead to a defect in the function of ATP synthase.
-All this leads to defects in mitochondrial oxidative phosphorylation, incomplete reduction of oxygen and generation of superoxide ion, which produces lipid peroxidation.
+All this leads to defects in mitochondrial oxidative phosphorylation, incomplete reduction of oxygen and generation of the superoxide ion which produces lipid peroxidation.
 Ubiquinone deficiency also leads to reduced free radical scavenging.
-The increase in intracellular calcium may lead to increased generation of NO by inducing the enzyme nitric oxide synthase, which combines with superoxide radical to form peroxynitrite.
-Increased calcium also can activate phospholipase A2 resulting in increased generation of arachidonic acid, which can undergo increased lipid peroxidation.
-Increased generation of free radicals like the superoxide ion, and hydroxyl radical can produce lipid peroxidation and cell membrane damage, which can further inactivate Na+-K+ ATPase, triggering the cycle of free radical generation once again.
+The increase in intracellular calcium may lead to increased generation of NO by inducing the enzyme nitric oxide synthase which combines with the superoxide radical to form peroxynitrite.
+Increased calcium also can activate phospholipase $A_2$ resulting in increased generation of arachidonic acid which can undergo increased lipid peroxidation.
+Increased generation of free radicals like the superoxide ion, and hydroxyl radical can produce lipid peroxidation and cell membrane damage which can further inactivate $Na^+-K^+$ ATPase, triggering the cvcle of free radical generation once again.
 Mg++ deficiency can affect glutathione synthetase and glutathione reductase function.
 The mitochondrial superoxide dismutase leaks out and becomes dysfunctional with calcium related opening of the mitochondrial PT pore and outer membrane rupture.
-The peroxisomal membrane is defective due to a membrane Na+-K+ ATPase inhibition related defect in the membrane formation and leads to reduced catalase activity.
-Mitochondrial dysfunction related free radical generation has been implicated in the pathogenesis of the neuronal degeneration oncogenesis and immune mediated disorders.
+The peroxisomal membrane is defective owing to the membrane $Na^+-K^+$ ATPase inhibition related defect in membrane formation and leads to reduced catalase activity.
+Mitochondrial dysfunction related free radical generation has been implicated in the pathogenesis of neuronal degeneration oncogenesis and immune mediated disorders.